Common Loon

 We teamed up with various partners (see below) to develop high-resolution molecular markers to identify breeding populations of Common Loons in North America.
 We scanned the genomes of 142 individuals from 23 sampling locations across the Common Loon breeding range to identify population structure.
 In total, we’ve identified the existence of 6 genetically distinct populations of the Common Loon – Alaska (green), Pacific Northwest (pink), central Canada (red), Midwest (yellow), eastern Canada (blue), and New England (purple).
 These 6 populations can serve as the foundation for Common Loon conservation and management.

-The six genetically distinct populations of Common Loon (Gavia immer) across the breeding range.
+The six genetically distinct populations of Common Loon (Gavia immer) across the breeding range: Alaska (green), Pacific Northwest (pink), Midwest (yellow), New England (purple), Central Canada (red), and Eastern Canada (blue).
 Individuals sampled on the wintering grounds (colored dots) were then assigned back to their respective breeding ground genetic cluster, allowing us to better understand the migratory connectivity of Common Loon populations.
-The genetic cluster results were clipped to the species distribution map (eBird).
-Color-filled data points indicate wintering birds and their assignment to one of the breeding regions.
+Genetic clusters are visualized as transparency levels of different colors overlaid upon a base map from Natural Earth (naturalearthdata.com) and clipped to the species breeding range using an eBird shapefile.
 See below for details of samples used.
 Common Loon Image by © Birds of the World

 Read below to learn about our work constructing the Common Loon genoscape and how we used this information to track population-specific impacts from a disease outbreak: